taocpp/PEGTL/doc/Actions-and-States.md

 When the return type is `bool`, the action can determine whether matching the rule to which it was attached, and which already returned with success, should be retro-actively considered a (local) failure.
 For the overall parsing run, there is no difference between a rule or an attached action returning `false` (but of course the action is not called when the rule already returned `false`).
-When an action returns `false`, the PEGTL takes care of rewinding the input to where it was when the rule to which the action was attached started its (successful) match (which is unlike the rules' `match()`-method that has to take care of rewinding themself).
+When an action returns `false`, the PEGTL takes care of rewinding the input to where it was when the rule to which the action was attached started its (successful) match (which is unlike the rules' `match()` static member function that has to take care of rewinding themself).

 ## Troubleshooting